 Guid – An xs:string AttributeType where the string shall be formatted in the standard notation for UUIDs per ISO/IEC 9834-8.

-Byte – Where the UA DataType Byte is used in builtInType fields, the AML AttributeType is changed to derive from ATL_OpcAmlMetaModel/BuiltInType with constraints to match the enumeration as shown in Figure A.7.
+Byte – Where the UA DataType Byte is used in builtInType fields, the AML AttributeType is changed to derive from ATL_OpcAmlMetaModel/BuiltInType with constraints to match the enumeration as shown in Figure A.8.

-IntegerId – Where the UA DataType IntegerId is used in fields named “AttributeId”, the AML AttributeType is changed to derive from ATL_OpcAmlMetaModel/AttributeId with constraints to match the enumeration as shown in Figure A.8.
+IntegerId – Where the UA DataType IntegerId is used in fields named “AttributeId”, the AML AttributeType is changed to derive from ATL_OpcAmlMetaModel/AttributeId with constraints to match the enumeration as shown in Figure A.9.

 The OPC UA metamodel uses the concept of NodeClasses to define sets of primitive attributes that are present on different types of nodes in the UA address space.
 This NodeClass concept is not mapped directly in AutomationML.
-Instead, the relevant attributes are introduced in the SystemUnitClass, where they would first appear on an ObjectType or VariableType.
+Instead, the relevant attributes are first introduced in the SystemUnitClass, where they would appear on an ObjectType or VariableType or an object or variable after instantiation.

 In OPC UA, the attributes that appear on a type are different from the attributes that appear on an instance of that type (although there is a large overlap).
 In AutomationML, the SystemUnitClasses contain the union of the relevant attributes for both the type and instance.
 This simplification leads to the possibility of attributes appearing in AML that make no sense.
 In this case, they should ideally be deleted, and if not deleted, they should be ignored.
 For example, in OPC UA, the ObjectType and VariableType NodeClasses contain an attribute IsAbstract that indicates if direct instances of that type are allowed.
 In AutomationML, the IsAbstract attribute could appear on both types and instances, but if it appears on an instance, it has no meaning and thus should be deleted (ideally by the engineering tool without user interaction) or at least ignored.

 The attributes defined on the SystemUnitClasses are almost always optional and can be deleted in cases where there is no desire to configure a specific value.
-When such attributes are not present in the SystemUnitClass or an AML instance, but the attributes are required in OPC UA, then the rules stated in this document will be used to set appropriate values as noted.
+When such attributes are not present in the SystemUnitClass or an AML instance but are required in OPC UA, then the rules stated in this document will be used to set appropriate values as noted.

-Table A.4 – Mapping UA Base NodeClass attributes to SUC UaMethodNodeClass, BaseObjectType and BaseVariableType attributes
+Table A.5 – Mapping UA Base NodeClass attributes to SUC UaMethodNodeClass, BaseObjectType and BaseVariableType attributes

 Notes